Skip to contents

 Using Functions in formula

-There is also limited support for including functions in the formula as well.
+There is also direct support for including functions in the formula as well.
 For example, it is allowed to call any function on the beta coefficients, which is useful to specify betas on a different scale (for example using Odds-Ratios instead of betas).
 For example:

 dag_with_fun <- dag +